 But before going to the doctor it won’t hurt if you did some research as well.
 Does acne run in the family?
 Ask your parents, it may be hereditary or genetic.
 If they had acne, but it went away, chances are the same will happen to you.
 Besides, your doctor will need all the information he can get, so, time for some Sherlock Holmes action.

 Acne can get worse for women during their periods.
 Make sure you take good care for your skin during that time of the month, and if necessary, consult with your doctor for any options to alleviate this.
+Additionally, due to the hormonal shenanigans, adult women experience adult acne more often than men.
+If you're an adult woman who's got a problem with this, read our article on hormonal acne.

 While avoiding towels to dry your face is a good idea, let’s be realistic here.
 That’s not always possible, and besides, pressing a warm cloth against your face feels nice.
 But what if you have acne?
 In that case, you better get ready to wash your towels twice as regularly and always make sure they’re very clean.
 Your face deserves it.